rajkumaar23/api-playstore/README.md

 ```markdown
 ![Badge](https://img.shields.io/endpoint?url=https://api-playstore.rajkumaar.co.in/<ATTRIBUTE-NAME>?id=<PACKAGE-ID>)
 ```
-The attributes should be one among : [downloads, package, version, size, lastUpdated, rating, noOfUsersRated, developer]
+The attributes should be one among : [downloads, package, version, lastUpdated, developer]

 You can customise the badge as you wish according to the shields.io style parameters.
 Find more info [here](https://shields.io/)